Bobol stopped when he reached the trail around the

 It appeared the doubled circle of cabins was empty.

-Crept in, peeked through windows, opened doors, still nobody.
+Crept in, peeked through windows, opened doors,

-Leon showed the way to the cookhouse and they raided the larder, loading shoulder bags with fruit, grains, salad and sweetroot, but three people couldn’t carry enough for a crowd of thirty.
+the larder, loading shoulder bags with fruit, grains, salad and sweetroot, but

 Leaving: main trail to the causeway.